mcspronko/magento2-module-reader/README.md

 Once configuration is provided, create Action Controller in the _Vendor\PackageName\Magento\Controller_ directory.
 The _\Magento\Framework\App\FrontController_ class will match route and pass execution to an Action Controller.

+## Additional Information
+This module is backward compatible with future Magento 2.x releases.
+There is an ObjectManager used to create instance of _Pronko\Magento2ModuleReader\Data\NamespaceMapping_ class.
+The goal of using it is to avoid __construct() method overrides and give flexibility for developers to declare Namespace via their own di.xml files.
+If you see better approach, I am open for discussion.

 # Contributions
 Feel free to use this repository in your projects, create pull requests and most important is to provide feedback on further improvements.